 The East India Company was one of these competing powers.
 While battling the French for trading supremacy, it simultaneously began to involve itself in local politics, especially in Bengal, India’s richest province.

 The Bengali ruler Siraj-ud-Daulah had been in dispute with the Company for some time.
-A year before the Battle of Plassey, when the Company refused to halt military preparations against the French, he had attacked and captured its stronghold of Fort William in Calcutta (Kolkata).
+A year before the Battle of Plassey, when the Company refused to halt military preparations against the French following the outbreak of the Seven Years War (1756-63), he had attacked and captured its stronghold of Fort William in Calcutta (Kolkata).

 Shortly after Fort William's surrender, Siraj confined a number of prisoners in a small dungeon.
 One British survivor’s account states that 123 of the 146 prisoners died in the crush.